joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 and so on with the other operators `*` and `%`.

-When referring to operators as binary or unary, this means that the operator requires a certain amount of items acting upon it.
+When referring to operators as `binary` or `unary`, this means that the operator requires a certain amount of items acting upon it.
 For instance: In order to add you need two values, and in order to set a value negative you need only one value.

-Another important thing is the order of operations.
-Working exactly like math, the order is

 With type casting/conversion, we use the C++ standard's `static_cast` function.
 For example: